mayer79/foodDetector/README.md

 - "inception" (will store the pretrained neural net)

-### Step 2: Installation of `mxnet` and further packages in R
+### Step 2: Installation of package `mxnet` and further packages in R
-Installation of mxnet is very simple and you don't need admin rights.
+Installation of MXNet is very simple and you don't need admin rights.
 To install the CPU version, run the R code on https://github.com/apache/incubator-mxnet/tree/master/R-package

 Further packages required are `imager`, `abind` (both for image preparation) and `ranger` (random jungle, used for classification).

-If you are happy enough to have an NVIDIA graphics card, then you can even install a fully built GPU version of `mxnet`.
+If you are happy enough to have an NVIDIA graphics card, then you can even install a fully built GPU version of the `mxnet` package.
 No need to compile, no need to get CUDNN and CUDA, no need to have Visual Studio.
 This is amazing.
 Just run the corresponding lines as described in (https://mxnet.incubator.apache.org/get_started/install.html) by clicking on the right configuration.

 ### Step 4: The food data
-Since we want to (ab)use `mxnet` to detect whether a picture shows food or not, visit this [EPFL-Site](http://mmspg.epfl.ch/food-image-datasets) and fetch the "food-5k" data set containing one zip file with three folders:
+Since we want to (ab)use MXNet to detect whether a picture shows food or not, visit this [EPFL-Site](http://mmspg.epfl.ch/food-image-datasets) and fetch the "food-5k" data set containing one zip file with three folders:

 - training: 3000 pics for training